awslabs/aws-ddk/API.md

 - *Type:* aws-cdk-lib.aws_iam.PolicyStatement[]

-Additiona policy statements to add to the airflow execution role.
+Additional policy statements to add to the airflow execution role.

 ---